 Upon arrival at Kathmandu Airport (you can choose any flight you wish), you will be met by our representative and transferred to your hotel in Kathmandu.
 Relax at your hotel, then explore the streets of Kathmandu.

-After a lovely breakfast in the morning, we start a guided sightseeing tour to four UNESCO World Heritage sites of Kathmandu that have historical and spiritual values.
-We will visit Pashupatinath, Temple Swoyambhunath Stupa, Kathmandu Durbar Square and Bouddhanath Stupa.
+After a lovely breakfast in the morning, we start a half day guided sightseeing tour to four UNESCO World Heritage sites of Kathmandu with historical and spiritual values.
+We will visit Pashupatinath Temple and Bouddhanath Stupa.
 Meet your trekking guide at the hotel lobby and get the all information about your trip, and also feel free to get his help for last-minute gear shopping in Thamel.
+Afternoon transfer to Manthali (4.5 hrs) and overnight in tented camp.

 - Walking for the day: 3-4 hours, ↓200 m, final elevation 2610 m